 The Corporation has four officers.
-The Corporation and its subsidiaries employed approximately 310 people as of December 2012.
-The Corporation's accounting in Chile is handled by a Manager of Accounting who is employed by the Corporation and by an accounting service, which maintains six full-time persons in Cerro Grande's Chilean office.
+The Corporation and its subsidiaries employed approximately 260 people as of December 2013.
+The Corporation's accounting in Chile is handled by Chief Financial Officer in charge of Chilean Operations and a Manager of Accounting, both of whom are employed by the Corporation, and by an accounting service, which maintains six full-time persons in Cerro Grande's Chilean office.

-No material reorganization is proposed for the current financial year ending September 30, 2013.
+No material reorganization is proposed for the current financial year ending September 30, 2014.